-The children learn about keeping happy and healthy with Harold who then features in many of their lessons throughout the year.
+The children learn about keeping happy and healthy with Harold the SCARF giraffe who features in many of their lessons throughout the year.

 Remembrance Week is a chance for our children to learn about the sacrifices made by many to create a safe, happy world for us all to live in.
 We usually create a display of our learning for All Saints church, this year we shared our work with the community in the school windows.

 Our children learn about the church Lych-Gate Memorial and the lives of the Catherington men who died in WW1.
 This year, we also considered the lives of evacuees in WW2 and compared them to the difficulties we have faced ourselves during this Covid pandemic.

 In Dolphin Class, we filled a jar with ‘Friendly Fuzzies’.
 Every time a friend did something kind for us, we nominated them to put a fuzzy in the jar.
 It was very difficult not to nominate ourselves, but to wait for someone to notice our kindness.
 By the end of the day our jar was overflowing 😁.
 It was wonderful to see the children notice kindness towards them...

 “ 🧒🏽 has just said we could share this car together”

 “ Thank you 👦🏼 for tidying up the pens without being asked”

 “ 👧🏾 helped me put on my coat”